Louisa Rolfe

 Louisa Rolfe OBE (born November 1969) is a senior British police officer.
-She currently serves as Assistant Commissioner for Met Operations in the Metropolitan Police, having been Deputy Chief Constable of West Midlands Police from 2016 - 2020.
+She served as Assistant Commissioner for Met Operations in the Metropolitan Police from 2020 to 2022, and at the same rank for Frontline Policing from 2022 to 2024.
+She was Deputy Chief Constable of West Midlands Police from 2016 to 2020.

 Life

 She began her police career with Avon and Somerset Police, with which she spent 25 years, becoming its Head of CID developing specialist units in Organised Crime and Counter Terrorism Intelligence for south-west England along with multi-service teams for Crime Investigation, roads policing, dogs and firearms.
 She moved to West Midlands Police in December 2016 on her appointment as its Deputy Chief Constable.
-There she has led on diversity and domestic abuse, becoming lead on the latter for the National Police Chiefs Council.
+There she has led on diversity and domestic abuse, becoming lead on the latter for the National Police Chiefs' Council.
 On 8 April 2020 it was announced that she would move to the Metropolitan Police Service, becoming Assistant Commissioner for Met Operations, assuming the post by August that year.
 In late September 2022 it was announced that she would move to Frontline Policing and be succeeded in Met Operations by Matt Twist.